Luke Williamson: Canberra Raiders

 After the Rams folded before the start of the 1999 NRL season, Williamson signed with the Mal Meninga coached Canberra Raiders (the Rams actually had its season launch in early February, but owners News Limited pulled the plug on the club days later as part of the peace deal between Super League and the Australian Rugby League which resulted in the formation of the NRL).
 His first season with Canberra would be the most successful in his 14-year career.
 He played in 20 games, mostly on the or at and scored a career high 174 points from 6 tries and 74 goals after taking over the goal kicking duties from David Furner.

 Williamson would play 41 games in three seasons with Canberra, scoring 8 tries and kicking 113 goals.
 An injury riddled final season at the club in 2001 saw him only play in 2 games, both from the bench.
-Following the season Williamson left Canberra and join another new and short lived club, the Northern Eagles.
+Following the season Williamson left Canberra and joined another new and short lived club, the Northern Eagles.